sezenteen/sezenteen/README.md

 ## 🌸 About Me

-I’m a **software engineering student** at the *National University of Mongolia* with a strong interest in building **thoughtful, well-crafted digital products**.
+I’m a **software engineering student** at the *National University of Mongolia* who enjoys building **thoughtful, well-crafted digital products**.
 I care deeply about **clean architecture, performance, and user experience**—because good software should feel effortless to use.

-My primary focus is **backend development with Spring Boot**, complemented by **modern, responsive user interfaces** using `React` and `Tailwind CSS`.
-I enjoy designing systems that are reliable, scalable, and pleasant for both users and developers.
+My main focus is **backend development with Spring Boot**, paired with **modern, responsive interfaces** using `React` and `Tailwind CSS`.
+I enjoy designing systems that are not only reliable and scalable, but also pleasant for users and developers alike.

-Recently, I’ve been exploring **game development and 3D design**, blending logic and creativity with tools like `Blender`, `Unity`, `Godot`, and `Phaser.js`.
+Recently, I’ve been exploring **game development and 3D design**, combining logic with creativity through tools like `Blender`, `Unity`, `Godot`, and `Phaser.js`.
 I love turning abstract ideas into interactive experiences.

-Currently, I’m building an **e-commerce platform** with a strong emphasis on **performance, usability, and elegant UI design**.
-My long-term goal is to create software that feels intuitive, polished, and genuinely enjoyable to use.
+At the moment, I’m working on an **e-commerce platform** with a strong emphasis on **performance, usability, and elegant UI design**.
+My long-term goal is to create software that feels intuitive, polished, and genuinely enjoyable.

 Outside of coding, I’m an **INTJ** who enjoys **digital art, visual design, and emerging technologies**—always learning, always refining.